What is phase contrast microscopy?

 Challenges of phase contrast microscopy

-Despite its advantages, phase contrast microscopy has some limitations:
+Despite its advantages, phase contrast microscopy also has certain limitations:

-- Halo and shade-off effects – may create visual artefacts around structures
+- Halo and shade off effects: These may create visual artefacts around specimen structures.

-- Limited depth of field – thick specimens may appear blurred
+- Limited depth of field: Thicker specimens may appear blurred due to limited depth of focus.

 Smart financing solutions for phase contrast microscopy purchase